naoshibaikyu/cyborgresistance/halloween.md

 OniSilver Angry: ...

-%Minutes has past, UlalaMolly, WitchArrietty, and Silver soon see themselves wandering the dingy halls of the creepy castle.
+%Minutes has past, Molly, Arrietty, and Silver soon see themselves wandering the dingy halls of the creepy castle.

 UlalaMolly Sad: M-maybe we should just leave...?